LeoVS09/serverless-aws-python-neural-network-bootstrap/README.md

 * python enviroment setup
 * Enviroment variables - setup for work with enviroment variables, you can setup their local and in produciton
 * Encripted file variables - setup for store variables in encripted file
+* Store model in S3 Bucket - setup configuration for store and serve model in S3 Bucket

 ## Servless from scratch tutorial